Controlled Sequential Information Fusion with Social Sensors: Social Learning Model and fusion center Objective

-\underline{\textbf{Public Belief Dynamics:}} The fusion center shares sensor $k$'s decision with the multi-agent sensor network and the public belief (\ref{eq:PubBel}) is updated (by the fusion center and subsequent sensors) according to the social learning Bayesian filter (see \cite{Kri16, KB16}) as follows:
+{\textbf{Public Belief Dynamics:}} The fusion center shares sensor $k$'s decision with the social sensors and the public belief (\ref{eq:PubBel}) is updated (by the fusion center and subsequent sensors) according to the social learning Bayesian filter (see \cite{Kri16, KB16}) as follows:

 Here, $R_{a_{k}}^{\pi_{k-1}} = \text{diag}(\Prb(a_{k}|x=i,\pi_{k-1}),i \in \mathcal{X})$ is the decision or action likelihood matrix (compare with the observation likelihood matrix $B$ in (\ref{eq:obs_m})), where